Local structures on stratified spaces: Basic properties and the tangent classifier

 We now show that the sub-simplicial set $\snglr(X,Y)\subset \Strat(X,Y)$ is a Kan complex.
 Choose $0\leq i \leq p$.
 Choose a $p$-simplex $\sigma\colon \Delta[p]\to \Strat(X,Y)$, which we write as $X\times \Delta^p_e\xra{f}Y\times \Delta^p_e$, such that for each subset $i\notin S\subset [p]$ the composite $\Delta[S]\hookrightarrow \Delta[p]\to \Strat(X,Y)$ factors through $\snglr(X,Y)$.
 Lemma~\ref{ivt-again} grants that, for each such $S$, there is an open neighborhood $\Delta^S\subset O_S\subset \Delta^p$ for which the restriction $f_{t} \colon X\times\{t\} \to Y\times \{t\}$ is a conically smooth open embedding for each $t\in O_S$.
 Choose a smooth embedding $\alpha \colon \Delta^p_e\hookrightarrow \Delta^p_e$ extending the identity map on each $\Delta^S$ whose image lies in the union $\underset{i\notin S\subset [p]}\bigcup O_S\subset \Delta^p_e$.
 The composition $f\circ \alpha\colon X\times \Delta^p_e \to Y\times \Delta^p_e$ now defines a filler in $\snglr(X,Y)$ of the horn $\sigma_{|\Lambda_i[p]}$. \end{proof}

-\begin{convention} The $\Fun\bigl((\Stratd)^{\op}, \Set)\bigr)$-enrichments of the categories in Definition~\ref{self-enrichment} restrict to $\Kan$-enrichments -- this is a consequence of the product preserving functor~(\ref{restrict-enrichment}) and Lemma~\ref{mapping-Kans}.
-In a standard manner, for instance via the simplicial nerve functor (see~\cite{cordier}, or Section 1.1.5 of~\cite{HTT}), we then regard these $\Kan$-enriched categories as $\infty$-categories.
-We will double book notation and again write
+\begin{convention} The $\Fun(\Stratd^{\op}, \Set)$-enrichments of the categories in Definition~\ref{self-enrichment} restrict to $\Kan$-enrichments -- this is a consequence of the product preserving functor~(\ref{restrict-enrichment}) and Lemma~\ref{mapping-Kans}.
+In a standard manner, for instance via the simplicial nerve functor (see \S1.1.5 of~\cite{HTT}), we then regard these $\Kan$-enriched categories as $\infty$-categories.
+We double-book notation and again write

 for these respective $\infty$-categories.
 Note in particular that $\bsc$ is a full $\infty$-subcategory of $\snglr$ via an iteration of Proposition~\ref{prop.basics-are-singular}. \end{convention}

 \begin{remark} Most natural functors in the non-enriched setting admit a $\sf Kan$-enrichment, simply by declaring $F(\Delta^\bullet_e\times X) = \Delta^\bullet_e\times F(X)$ for any such functor $F$. \end{remark}